 Some of the best cenotes to explore in eastern Mexico are Gran Cenote, near Tulum; Ik Kil, near Chichen Itza; and Sac Actun, in the Riviera Maya.

-Or lose yourself in the bliss of Bacalar Lagoon, a little over an hour from Costa Maya, on the Yucatan Peninsula.
+Lose yourself in the bliss of Bacalar Lagoon, a little over an hour from Costa Maya, on the Yucatan Peninsula.
 The lake is famous for its seven vibrant shades of blues and greens, and clear, shallow waters, and is a true oasis in the tropical heat.
+Swim or kayak and admire the dazzling colors beneath you.

 Mariachi